• Skip to content

 The first step in diagnosing coeliac disease is a blood test.
 This test measures specific antibodies in your child’s blood.
 If your child has a high level of these antibodies, it might mean that they have coeliac disease.
 Your GP will then refer you to a gastroenterologist.

-The gastroenterologist will do a gastroscopy to confirm that your child has coeliac disease.
+The gastroenterologist will do more tests to confirm that your child has coeliac disease.

-In a gastroscopy, a flexible tube is passed through your child’s mouth and into their small intestine where small tissue samples are taken.
-It’s a very safe and quick procedure.
-It’s done under a light anaesthetic and takes about 20 minutes.
+These tests usually include a gastroscopy.
+In a gastroscopy, a flexible tube is passed through your child’s mouth and into their small intestine, where small tissue samples are taken.
+It’s a safe and quick procedure.
+It’s done under a general anaesthetic and takes about 20 minutes.

-If you think your child has coeliac disease, it’s important not to remove foods with gluten from their diet before they have tests to diagnose the condition.
-Your child needs to be eating foods with gluten so the tests can check how their body is reacting to it.
+If you think your child has coeliac disease, it’s important for them to keep eating foods with gluten until they have tests to diagnose the condition.
+These tests can accurately check how your child’s body is reacting to gluten only if there’s enough gluten in your child’s diet.

 Once your child stops eating gluten, their small intestine can heal and they should start to feel better, usually within a few days or weeks.